open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 ### Numeric value

-If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between `0`-`2³¹` and `-1` (inclusive).
+If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between 0 and 2³¹ − 1 (inclusive).
-`-1` MAY be interpreted as an infinite value.
 Individual SDKs MAY choose to support a larger range of values.

 ### Enum value